Joonior-Programmer/Gmail_Docs/docs/User Safety/confidentialEmails.md

 # Sending Confidential Emails

+There are some emails that you send and don't want just anyone to access.
+This Section will teach you how to make your emails expire after a certain date and only accessable by password.

+---

 1. *Left Click* the compose button on the top left of the window
     <img src = "https://github.com/Joonior-Programmer/Gmail_Docs/blob/master/assets/images/compose.png?raw=true">